gconnect/FtsoRegistry-Dapp/tutorial.md

-Tutorial Outline

-# Building your First Dapp on the Flare Blockchain
+# Building a Price Listing Dapp using the Flare FtsoRegistry contract

 ## Introduction
-This tutorial will take you through a step-by-step guide on how to interact with the IFtsoRegistry, how to create a smart contract, deploy it to the Flare Blockchain and interact with it on the frontend on a nextjs app.
+In this tutorial, we will create a Price Listing Dapp using the Flare FtsoRegistry contract.
+This Dapp will allow users to fetch the current prices of various assets.

+Our goal is to empower users to access real-time price data for cryptocurrencies, tokens, and other assets without relying on centralized authorities.
+By building this Dapp, we aim to demonstrate the potential of blockchain technology in providing transparent and tamper-proof access to critical financial data.

+We will be using Next.js for the frontend to display the supported symbols and their current prices.

 Flare is the blockchain for data.
 It is a layer 1, EVM smart contract platform designed to expand the utility of blockchain